-It should be noted that Suunto’s software is smart enough to limit calculation errors (altitude, vertical speed, etc.) linked to changes in atmospheric pressure.
+It should note that Suunto’s software is smart enough to limit calculation errors (altitude, vertical speed, etc.) linked to changes in atmospheric pressure.
 Below 3 km/h, the watch considers that the changes in atmospheric pressure detected by the barometer are linked to unstable weather and not to the upward movement of the user.
-So the altitude and the difference in height do not change.
-It is these little software details that make the big difference with a low-end watch.
+So the altitude and the height difference do not change.
+It is these little software details that make a big difference with a low-end watch.

-The altimeter makes it possible to determine the altitude and to deduce from that place the difference in height covered as well as the vertical speed of movement.
+The altimeter makes it possible to determine the altitude and deduce from that place the difference in height covered and the vertical speed of movement.
 Three distinct methods can measure the altitude:

 - From the atmospheric sensor (barometric altitude): the advantage of this method is that it does not depend on the GPS signal, which is practical in sheltered areas (dense forest, caves, buildings, etc.) or if you want to save battery by disabling the use of GPS.
 Calibration is, however, necessary: it will be required to indicate to the watch the altitude of the place where one is located for which associates the current pressure with the height of the site.

-- For good accuracy, this calibration should be repeated every day, in particular, in the event of a significant change in atmospheric pressure (difference in weather).
+- For good accuracy, this calibration should be repeated every day, particularly in the event of a significant change in atmospheric pressure (difference in weather).

 By combining GPS and barometer (FusedAlti system): optimal precision and reliability are obtained wherever you are.

 For greater precision, we recommend that you activate the FusedAlti function.